menu close

 Economic and financial risks

 675,000 businesses have fallen victim to fake invoice fraud in the UK*.
-Businesses need to raise their standards in their financial risks to put in place policies, tools and systems to enable business continuity following large-scale data theft or loss.
+Businesses need to fortify their security stance by putting t in place policies, tools and systems that enable business continuity.

 Malware and ransomware